-Audio guides on the history and Abbey life can be downloaded in advance of your visit from here.
 Large print guides are available from the Welcome Desk.

 Visitors with dementia

-Bath Abbey working towards being Dementia Friendly.
+Bath Abbey is working towards being Dementia Friendly.
 The Abbey is a member of the Bath and North East Somerset Dementia Action Alliance and some of our staff and volunteers have attended Dementia Friends information sessions.
-Bath Abbey's Dementia Champion is Sarah Preece, Visitor Services Manager.
-You can contact Sarah at email@example.com or by calling 01225 303315.
+Bath Abbey's Dementia Champion is Sarah Fielding, Visitor Services Manager.
+You can contact Sarah at [email protected] or by calling 01225 303315.